Obtaining a Marriage License

 The person who performs the ceremony will complete the "Officiator" section of the license after he or she performs the ceremony.
 By law, it is that person's responsibility to return the license to the town clerk's office in the town where the ceremony occurred.
 This may be done either in person or by mail.

 Once the license is returned to the Town Clerk, it will be kept on file in the town permanently.
+That is when your certified copy will be made and sent to you if you ordered one.
+You are always welcome to ask for additional certified copies upon receipt of proper payment.
 A certified copy will also be sent to the Connecticut town of residence for both parties if different from the town of occurrence and to the State of Connecticut Vital Records Department.

 Connecticut Marriage Laws